 This prize, of the value of the annual income, was established in memory of the late Professor Mackay Hewer, a member of the teaching staff in the former Department of Mining Engineering and later in the Department of Chemical Engineering and Applied Chemistry.
-It is awarded to the student completing their fourth year of Chemical Engineering who achieves the highest standing in fourth-year courses related to environmental studies.
-The first award was made in 1980-81.
+The prize is awarded to the student completing their fourth year of Chemical Engineering who achieved the highest standing in fourth-year courses related to environmental studies.
+The first award was made during the 1980-1981 academic year.